-Barrie Home Inspection has over 20 years of actual Home Inspection Experience and has completed over 8,000 inspections.
-As a Certified Building Code Official with the Ontario Building Officials Association and a Certified Master Inspector, these qualifications allow you Peace of Mind when making your next purchase.
+Barrie Home Inspection has over 20 years of actual Home Inspection Experience.
+He has completed over 8,000 inspections.
+As a Certified Building Code Official with the Ontario Building Officials Association and a Certified Master Inspector, this expertise gives you Peace of Mind.
+Call Roger Frost when making your next purchase.

 Barrie Home Inspections – Why You Need a Home Inspection

-Every home has some issues, even brand new homes.
+Every home has some issues, even brand-new homes.
 A Professional Home Inspection can protect you from the unexpected, which could cost you a lot of money.
-Buying a brand new home does not provide you anymore protection other than what the Tarion Warranty provides, and that is not guaranteed.
+Buying a brand-new home comes with a Tarion Warranty.
+This warranty program has had many problems in the past.

 Home Inspections Barrie – What is a Home Inspection

 Buyers Home Inspection – A professional home inspector performs a visual assesses of the property.
 The Home Inspection includes the heating and cooling systems, plumbing, electrical work, water, and sewage, as well as some fire and safety issues.
 In addition, the home inspector will look for evidence of insect, water, or fire damage or any other issue that may affect the value of the property.
 After the potential buyer receives their Home Inspection Report, they will evaluate all the items identified and either proceed with the sale, ask that the seller make some required repairs or cancel the contract.